felixleopoldo/benchpress/docs/source/module_add.rst

    cp -r workflow/rules/graph/pcalg_randdag workflow/rules/graph/pcalg_randdag_copy

-copies the ``pcalg_randdag`` module to a new module called ``pcalg_randdag_copy``.
+copies the :ref:`pcalg_randdag` module to a new module named ``pcalg_randdag_copy``.

-The content of the modules may be changed in any of the alternatives while maintaining the structure described below.
+The content of the modules may be changed in any of the alternatives above while maintaining the structure described below.

 Template structure
 ------------------

-A graph module has the following basic file structure, where all the files are necessary except for script.R that may be changed.
+A graph module has the following basic file structure, where all the files are necessary except for `script.R <../../../resources/module_templates/new_graph/script.R>`__ that may be changed.

 ::